Portrait of Horatio Nelson

-Portrait of Horatio Nelson is an 1801 full-length portrait of the British admiral Horatio Nelson by the English artist William Beechey.
+Portrait of Horatio Nelson is an 1801 full-length portrait of the British admiral Horatio Nelson, 1st Viscount Nelson by the English artist William Beechey.
 It depicts Nelson in the full dress uniform of rear admiral.

 It was commissioned by the Corporation of the City of Norwich, the capital of Nelson's native county Norfolk.
 It cost £210.
 It depicts Nelson following his triumph at the Battle of the Nile, in the period he was Britain's most famous living admiral.
 Four years later he was killed during his victory at the Battle of Trafalgar.

 It was exhibited at the Spring Exhibition of the Royal Academy in Somerset House from April 1801.
 Copies were ordered by the City of London and the Drapers' Company.
 The original work today hangs in Norwich's St Andrew's Hall.